LeCodeByJean/TechCart/README.md

   ### Rate Limiting

   - **API Rate Limiting**: To prevent abuse and protect against denial-of-service attacks, the system limits the number of requests from a single IP address.
-The default limit is 200 requests per day and 50 requests per hour.
+The default limit is 100 requests per day and 10 requests per hour. (not realistic for a real-life deployement)

   ### Data Validation